VergeCloud Firewall: Setup, Rules, and Best Practices Guide

-The VergeCloud Firewall gives you granular control over the HTTP(S) traffic flowing to your website or application.
-It acts as an intelligent security layer at the edge, enabling you to filter requests, protect critical endpoints, block malicious actors, and challenge suspicious clients before they reach your origin server.
-Built on a flexible and powerful rule engine, the firewall can evaluate a wide range of request attributes including IP address, country, headers, TLS/JA3 fingerprints, request methods, and more to determine whether a request should be allowed, challenged, or denied.
+The VergeCloud Firewall provides granular control over the HTTP(S) traffic flowing to your website or application.
+Serving as an intelligent security layer at the edge, it allows you to filter requests, protect critical endpoints, block malicious actors, and challenge suspicious clients before they reach your origin server.
+Built on a flexible and powerful rule engine, VergeCloud enables advanced firewall integration by evaluating a wide range of request attributes, including IP address, country, headers, TLS/

-Configurable Fields & Options
+Configurable Fields and Options in VergeCloud Firewall

 4. Hostname – Inspect the domain or subdomain in the Host header.

-5. HTTP Version – Filter by HTTP/1.0, HTTP/1.1, HTTP/2, and so on.
+5. HTTP Version – Filter by HTTP/1.0, HTTP/1.1, HTTP/2, etc.

 6. URI Query String – Match keywords or parameters in the query string.

-7. Request Method – GET, POST, PUT, DELETE, etc.
+7. Request Method – GET, POST, PUT, DELETE, and more.

 9. User Agent – Identify browsers, bots, or automation tools.

-1. Allow – Let the request pass.
+1. Allow – Permit the request to pass through.

 2. Deny – Block the request with an HTTP 403 response.